MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 You can create custom tables that display on a timeline.
 More information: [Display a custom table in a timeline](#display-a-custom-table-in-a-timeline)

-## Configure blocked attachment file types in timeline
+## Configure blocked attachment file types

-Power platform administrators can configure the file types that are blocked from being added as file attachments.
+Power platform administrators can configure the file types that are blocked from being added as file attachments to records including records in a timeline.

 1. Find the **Set blocked file extensions for attachments** systems setting.
 More information: [Open the System Settings dialog box General tab](/power-platform/admin/system-settings-dialog-box-general-tab#open-the-system-settings-dialog-box)
 1. In the text box of blocked file attachments, type the file extension type you want to block for attachments (for example, ".pdf").
 Separate file types with a semi-colon.